newlooper/VirtualSpace/Readme.md

 > Note
 >
-> WPF\ControlPanel is currently not used by VirtualSpace, you may unload it in your IDE
+> WinForms\AppController is currently not used by VirtualSpace, you may unload it in your IDE

 ### 3.2 plugins